-The Virginia General Assembly created a statewide Community Flood Preparedness Fund that could generate as much as $40 million a year for flood resilience across the Commonwealth.
+The Virginia General Assembly created a statewide Community Flood Preparedness Fund (the Fund) that could generate as much as $40 million a year for flood resilience across the Commonwealth.
 The code language references floodplain managers specifically.
-Complete details on the Community Flood Preparedness Fund can be found in §10.1-603.25 of the Code of Virginia.
+45% of the revenues from the state’s participation in the Regional Greenhouse Gas Initiative (RGGI) program shall be credited to the Fund.
+Complete details on the Fund can be found in §10.1-603.25 of the Code of Virginia.

-Your input is essential, as you may be the locality-certified floodplain manager.
+This means communities that do not have a CFM on staff may only be eligible for Capacity Building & Planning funding and not Flood Prevention and Protection Projects and Studies funding.
+Your input is essential, as your community may not have a CFM on staff, or you may be the locality-certified floodplain manager.
 Don’t miss this opportunity to provide feedback for this important, statewide fund!

 VFMA hosted a Lunch & Learn event on December 15 on this topic with Deputy Secretary of Natural Resources, Joshua Saks.
 A recording of this event is available on this page below.

 - VFMA was part of a joint comment letter with other conservation partners that was submitted on January 27, 2021.
 Partners included VFMA, Wetlands Watch, Chesapeake Bay Foundation, Southern Environmental Law Center, Friends of the Rappahannock, VA Conservation Network, & VA Chapter of the Sierra Club.

 - VFMA also submitted a more detailed public comment letter on January 31, 2021.

 VFMA will host a Lunch & Learn event on the draft grant manual on Friday, April 23, 2021 at 12:00pm.